Need more Leads?

 “You’re only as good as your last performance” is a common attitude in sales, and it’s one that causes undue stress in many sales reps.
 Without ongoing professional development, it’s hard to beat that “last performance” or acquire the tools that will help you improve as a seller.

-Sales professionals at all levels can benefit from sharpening their skills.
-Managers should focus on coaching during their 1:1s with reps, and put effort into understanding their reps’ baseline skill levels and identifying what needs work.
+Sharpening skills can benefit sales professionals at all levels.
+Managers should focus on coaching during 1:1s with reps and put effort into understanding their reps’ baseline skill levels and identifying what needs work.

-The 1:1 meeting gives sales managers a valuable opportunity to coach to individual needs, in a way you can’t with a team meeting.
-Each rep will have their own strengths and weaknesses in sales, and may need coaching in different areas.
+The 1:1 meeting gives sales managers a valuable opportunity to coach according to individual needs in a way you can’t with a team meeting.
+Each rep will have their own strengths and weaknesses in sales and may need coaching in different areas.

 We all have different motivations, and what drives us can have a huge impact on how we perform professionally.
 Sales managers can use their 1:1 sales meetings to better understand what their reps are motivated by.